silviot/redmine-buildout/README.rst

 You will need ruby and ruby-dev installed.
 Tested with ruby 1.8.
 On Ubuntu (and probably all other debian-based distros)

-``sudo apt-get install build-essential libopenssl-ruby ruby1.8-dev``
+``sudo apt-get install build-essential libopenssl-ruby ruby1.8-dev libmagickwand-dev libmagickcore-dev``

 will install prerequisites